 I was supremely annoyed and when I got to the part of my story where the neighbor was causing my Snarky senses to tingle.
 My husband stopped in mid chip and said, “You might want to get that checked out.
 Maybe there’s a cream for it, like a Snarky Icy Hot treatment.”

 I thew a dish towel at him and asked, “Why do you think my presence is so desperately needed?
 Was I going to be the mascot for the party?
-The token big girl?
+The token size 12?
 I’m telling you this neighbor really needs to back off.”

 “Furthermore if some guy tried to have a party whose main purpose was to make you feel like crap and then attempt to sell you something.
 He’d get a beat down.”